Application and admission: Research Master in Psychology: Individual Differences and Assessment - international procedure

 Do you have any questions?

-Please feel free to contact us with your personal queries.
-You can contact us through the blue 'Contact or meet us' button on every page of the Master's website.
+Please feel free to contact us for your personal queries.
+You can contact us on every page of the Master's website.